De La Rue Safeguard®: Proven Polymer Integration

 Why De La Rue’s Safeguard®?

 Safeguard® polymer banknotes are manufactured by De La Rue, the only supplier to produce the polymer substrate and the finished banknote.
-We are also the only supplier who produces both paper and polymer banknotes allowing us to give our customers an unbiased and data-driven opinion on which substrate is most suitable for their denominations.
+We are also the only supplier who produces both paper and polymer banknotes, allowing us to give our customers an unbiased and data-driven opinion on whether substrate is most suitable for their denominations.
 It also means customers can choose mixed paper and polymer families that incorporate the same security features across all denominations.

-When introducing polymer banknotes for the first time the issuing authority wants to achieve a positive reaction from the public, retailers and cash industry.
+When introducing polymer banknotes for the first time, the issuing authority wants to achieve a positive reaction from the public, retailers and cash industry.
 De La Rue understands how important this is to a successful introduction and when choosing Safeguard®, our customers receive a fully managed end-to-end service that provides support every step of the way from feature selection, banknote design, cash industry engagement and effective public education through to life cycle analysis and end of life disposal.

-From start to finish De La Rue will support and enable you to deliver a highly successful launch.
+From start to finish, De La Rue will support and enable you to deliver a highly successful launch.

 Holograms are widely known and understood by the general public and are proven solutions on banknotes.
-They are visually striking which means they catch the eye of the user and encourage closer inspection.
+They are visually striking, which means they catch the eye of the user and encourage closer inspection.
 Their effects are easy to understand and intuitive to view, making the hologram a highly suitable security feature for the public to use to authenticate their notes.
 The complex science required to make a hologram is a significant barrier for counterfeiters and is the reason why many issuing authorities use them.

 Why De La Rue Holography?

-At De La Rue holograms are created using advanced image plane holography, a technology that produces vibrant graphics using the full spectrum of colour.
+At De La Rue, holograms are created using advanced image plane holography, a technology that produces vibrant graphics using the full spectrum of colour.
 This technology delivers true depth and clear image movement to a design.

-The visual depth of an advanced image plane hologram is extremely difficult for the counterfeiter to replicate successfully – commercial holographic techniques can achieve a maximum 2mm of true depth whilst the Depth™ image used here has 7mm of true depth.
+The visual depth of an advanced image plane hologram is extremely difficult for the counterfeiter to replicate successfully – commercial holographic techniques can achieve a maximum of 2mm of true depth whilst the Depth™ image used here has 7mm of true depth.

 Design is absolutely critical in exploiting the characteristics inherent to advanced image plane holography.
-The challenge is to create a visually attractive hologram that is both easy to authenticate but difficult to copy.
+The challenge is to create a visually attractive hologram that is easy to authenticate but difficult to copy.
 Advanced image plane holography combined with the experience and creativity of our design and origination team deliver all of these requirements.

 Polymer has been used in banknotes for over 20 years and its core benefit of increased durability provides central banks with a quantifiable increase in the lifetime of a banknote.
-Consequently there is reduced spend on banknote production, storage and transportation.
+Consequently, there is reduced spend on banknote production, storage and transportation.
 Its non-absorbent nature allows it to be wiped clean and provides an effective barrier to moisture and soiling, keeping notes cleaner for longer.
 The design can incorporate clear windows to create a striking visual impact.
 There is a range of security features that only polymer can offer.
 The combined result is a highly secure banknote.